Deborah Robertson, Mayor

 Term Expires: 2024

-In 2014, Mayor Robertson was instrumental in heralding the City of Rialto as the first e3p3 Model City that has since received state and federal recognition for area programs and services that address Environmental Sustainability, Economic Development, and Equity issues that are supported by Public-Private Partnerships.
+In 2014, Mayor Robertson was instrumental in heralding the city as the first e3p3 Model city, which received state and federal recognition for area programs and services that address Environmental Sustainability, Economic Development, and Equity supported by Public-Private Partnerships.

 - San Bernardino County Transportation Authority (SBCTA)

 - San Bernardino Valley Municipal Water District

 - League of California Cities - Voting Delegate